BeamNG/BeamNGpy/README.md

 input('Hit enter when done...')
 ```

-We have a [guide][6] helping you getting started and navigating our collection of examples and
+We have a [guide][6] helping you to get started and navigating our collection of examples and
 the documentation of the library is available [here][7].

 ## Compatibility